CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/bishe.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-**Using learning analytics methods to reveal the mechanism of the collaborative scripts on the effects of collaborative inquiry in AR environment**
+**the mechanism of the collaborative scripts on the effects of collaborative inquiry in AR environment**

 Focusing on the effects of integrating collaborative scripts into AR inquiry activities.
 Using learning analytics methods, such as cluster analysis, Lag Sequential Analysis, etc., to analyze students' collaborative inquiry performance.